davecheng-tech/Random-Notes/object-oriented-programming/object-oriented-design-problems.md

 <br>

-## What to Submit
+## What to Work On

 Sketch or describe your class diagrams for each problem.
 Use boxes for classes, and lines/arrows to show relationships.
 Include method and property names where possible.

-You’ll have time to work on this independently or in pairs.
+You’ll have class time to work on this independently or in pairs.
 Then we’ll take up each example together: looking first at a beginner solution and then at a more polished, professional version.